Roberto

 About me

 I am a Visiting Senior Fellow at the LSE International Inequalities Institute (III), CESifo Research Network Affiliate, and Fellow at the World Inequality Database (WID) at the Paris School of Economics (PSE).
-I am a project participant of the RCN-funded project “Make Taxation Fair” (FRIPRO, NOK 11.8 million, 2021-2026).

 Me as a lecturer